Legal Impact for Chickens: Funding

-In October 2022, Open Philanthropy awarded LIC a $300,000 grant over two years to support its work on lawsuits against companies and executives accused of violating state-level animal cruelty laws or their own animal welfare pledges.
-In December 2024, Open Philanthropy provided a second grant of the same amount to continue supporting the organization's farm animal welfare litigation.
+In October 2022, Open Philanthropy awarded LIC a $300,000 grant over two years to support lawsuits against companies and executives accused of violating state-level animal cruelty laws or their own animal welfare pledges.
+In December 2024, Open Philanthropy provided a second $300,000 grant to continue supporting the organization's farm animal welfare litigation.

-In 2024, LIC also received a $41,500 grant from California ChangeLawyers through its Legal Empowerment Fund to support civil litigation aimed at improving animal welfare and reforming the poultry industry.
-The funding focused on addressing conditions for poultry workers, contract growers, and animals, noting that most industry workers are people of color, many are women, and nearly one-third are immigrants.
+In 2024, LIC received a $41,500 grant from California ChangeLawyers through its Legal Empowerment Fund to support civil litigation concerning animal welfare and the poultry industry.
+The grant description stated that the funding related to conditions for poultry workers, contract growers, and animals, and said that most industry workers are people of color, many are women, and nearly one-third are immigrants.

-Notable litigations
+Litigation

 Costco shareholder derivative suit (Iowa and Nebraska)

-LIC represented two Costco shareholders in 2022 in a lawsuit that was reported on by many news outlets.
-In an attempt to reduce costs, Costco opened a chicken processing plant in 2019.
-The suit alleged that Costco engaged there in "illegal neglect and abandonment" by intentionally breeding chickens that grow too big, to the point that many could not stand up and die.
-According to LIC, the court granted a motion to dismiss the suit in March 2023 ending it in Costco's favor.
+LIC represented two Costco shareholders in a 2022 lawsuit over chickens used for Costco's rotisserie products.
+The suit alleged that Costco had engaged in "illegal neglect and abandonment" by intentionally breeding chickens that grew so large that many could not stand and died.
+According to LIC, the court granted a motion to dismiss the suit in March 2023, ending the case in Costco's favor.

 Case Farms litigation (North Carolina)

-LIC sued poultry producer and KFC supplier Case Farms in May 2023 for alleged animal cruelty violations.
-A lower court initially dismissed the case before it was brought to the North Carolina Supreme Court.
-Here, as before, Case Farm argued in July 2025 that the animal cruelty regulations do not apply to commercial operations like theirs.
-LIC argued that legitimate lawful operations are undermined by unlawful actions, which the alleged animal cruelty and illegal slaughter would be examples of.
+LIC sued poultry producer and KFC supplier Case Farms in May 2023 over alleged animal cruelty violations.
+A lower court dismissed the case before it was brought to the North Carolina Supreme Court.
+Case Farms argued in July 2025 that animal cruelty regulations do not apply to commercial operations such as theirs.
+LIC argued that lawful commercial operations are undermined by unlawful actions, including the alleged animal cruelty and illegal slaughter at issue in the case.

-Alexandre family farm case (California)
+Alexandre Family Farm case (California)

-In 2024 LIC sued a Northern California dairy operator over alleged animal cruelty such as "salting the eyeballs of diseased cows, dragging them across concrete with heavy machinery, and cutting the teats off cows without anesthesia", according to the Times-Standard.
-This case was built on a report made earlier by Farm Forward, an animal welfare focused non-profit.
-In September 2025, the California Courts of Appeal denied a writ of mandate filed by Alexandre family farm arguing LIC had no standing.
-With this decision of the court, LIC's case was allowed to continue.
+In 2024, LIC sued a Northern California dairy operator over alleged animal cruelty.
+According to the Times-Standard, the allegations included "salting the eyeballs of diseased cows, dragging them across concrete with heavy machinery, and cutting the teats off cows without anesthesia".
+The case followed a report by Farm Forward, an animal welfare nonprofit.
+In September 2025, the California Courts of Appeal denied a writ of mandate filed by Alexandre Family Farm, which had argued that LIC lacked standing.
+The decision allowed LIC's case to continue.

 Harvey's Market settlement (Washington, DC)

-Animal Outlook, a national nonprofit organization, was represented by LIC in 2024.
-They argued that Harvey's Market was misleading consumers by using the labels "humanely raised stock", "free range", and other misleading terms, not consistent with how foie gras animals are treated, despite selling it.
-In a settlement finalized in June 2025, Harvey's Market agreed to permanently stop the sale of foie gras.
+In 2024, LIC represented Animal Outlook in a case against Harvey's Market in Washington, DC.
+Animal Outlook argued that the butcher shop misled consumers by using phrases including "humanely raised stock" and "free range" while selling foie gras.
+In a settlement finalized in June 2025, Harvey's Market agreed to permanently stop selling foie gras.